emo-nikoloff/SoftUni/README.md

 - ✅ Skills in debugging and exception handling
 - ✅ Experience with unit testing, mocking, and Test-Driven Development (TDD)
 - ✅ Understanding of design patterns and software architecture concepts
+- ✅ Experience in designing and managing relational databases using MS SQL
+- ✅ Solid understanding of SQL querying (CRUD, Joins, Subqueries, Aggregation)
+- ✅ Knowledge of database programmability (Stored Procedures, Functions, Triggers, and Transactions)
-- 🔜 Upcoming: Working with databases using MS SQL and Entity Framework Core
+- 🔜 Upcoming: Working with ORM using Entity Framework Core
+- 🔜 Upcoming: Building web applications with ASP.NET
+- 🔜 Upcoming: Creating interactive user interfaces with HTML, CSS, and JavaScript

 ---